Red Rice Idli or Dosa

 Dosas or uttapams can be made on a thick iron dosa tawa without any oil, by rubbing it with a halved potato or onion before pouring the batter.

 Variation for Dosas

-An equal volume or less of finely grated lauki (dudhi) or pumpkin can be mixed with the mixture along with ginger chili paste to taste.
-This makes tasty, slightly thicker dosas which are a big hit with children and a good way to feed them the vegetables they don’t care for.
+An equal volume or less of finely grated bottle gourd (dudhi) or pumpkin can be mixed with the mixture, along with ginger-green chilli paste to taste.
+This makes tasty, slightly thicker dosas which are a big hit with children and a good way to feed them vegetables.
+Serve with sambar and coconut chutney.